Iasa-Global/btabok/pages/engagement_model/automation.md

   - digital_operations
 ---

+> "The use of machines and computers to do work that was previously done by people" **Oxford Dictionary, definition of Automation.**

 # What is Automation

-*"the use of machines and computers to do work that was previously done by people"* **-- Oxford Dictionary, definition of Automation.**

 Humans have been automating tasks and processes throughout history.
 The development of tools and machines which perform work previously done by